 Dr. Horton earned her medical degree and completed her clinical training in Radiology at the Johns Hopkins University School of Medicine.
 She is currently Professor of Radiology, Johns Hopkins University School of Medicine and Director of the Cross Sectional Imaging Fellowship, Department of Radiology, Johns Hopkins Hospital.
 Dr. Horton has co-authored numerous articles on computed tomography, especially the use of CT scan in imaging the pancreas and detecting pancreatic tumors.

-Ralph H. Hruban is a Professor of Pathology and Oncology at The Johns Hopkins University School of Medicine.
+Ralph H. Hruban is the Baxley Professor and Director of Pathology, and Professor of Oncology at The Johns Hopkins University School of Medicine.
 He received his Doctor of Medicine from The Johns Hopkins University.
-He continued at Johns Hopkins for his residency training, spent one year as a Fellow at Memorial Sloan-Kettering Cancer Center in New York, and then returned to Johns Hopkins to join the Faculty in 1990.
+He continued at Johns Hopkins for his residency training, spent one year as a fellow at Memorial Sloan-Kettering Cancer Center in New York, and then returned to Johns Hopkins to join the Faculty in 1990.
 He established the National Familial Pancreas Tumor Registry January 1, 1994.

 Dr. Elizabeth Jaffee is a Professor of Oncology, Immunology, Pathology, and Cellular and Molecular Medicine.
 She has been developing new vaccine therapies for the treatment of cancer since 1990.